mskpairprogrammer/desktop_auto/README.md

 ANTHROPIC_API_KEY=sk-ant-your-api-key-here
 ```

-When both providers are enabled:
+When both Claude and Perplexity are enabled:
 - Each provider analyzes the screenshots independently
 - Results are combined into a multi-provider consensus report
 - Average probability scores are calculated
 - Alert levels are determined by the highest-confidence provider
-- Email alerts are sent only once (from the first provider to avoid spam)
+- Email alerts are sent only once (from the consensus logic)

+When Google AI Studio is enabled (with Claude and/or Perplexity):
+- Google AI Studio generates the consolidated trading decision and consensus summary
+- The HTML report is generated with Google AI's consensus at the top, followed by Claude and Perplexity sections
+- Email alerts are sent only from the Google AI consensus logic (not from individual providers)

 #### Option 3: No AI Analysis
 Disable all AI analysis (screenshots only):